-We get it: there are lots of places that you could attend for college, and a host of factors that will play a role in the decision you make.
+We get it: there are lots of colleges that you could attend, and a host of factors that will play a role in your final decision.

 How far will you be from home?
 How much will it cost when all is said and done?
 What job opportunities will you have after school?
 Will you be challenged to grow by your peers and instructors?
-These are important questions that you should be asking.
+These are important questions to consider.

-At PHC we have been blessed to see God doing amazing things.
-Our students compete for and win the most competitive internship programs in the country.
-Our students win full-ride scholarships to the best law schools and grad schools in the country.
-Graduates are hired straight out of college over competing students from other universities who have masters degrees.
+We have been blessed to see God doing amazing things at PHC.
+Our students compete for (and win) the most competitive internships in the country.
+Our students win full-ride scholarships to the best law schools and grad schools.
+Graduates are hired straight out of college over students with master's degrees.

-And we have received letters and words of appreciation from pastors in the area thanking us for how our students serve in their local church.
-We hear back from parents how their daughters and sons have matured so much over their four years in college.
+And we have received words of appreciation from local pastors thanking us for how our students serve in their churches.
+We hear from parents how their daughters and sons have matured so much over their four years in college.
 Truly, the hand of God is here and hard at work—just like our students.

 If this is what you are looking for, you should seriously consider Patrick Henry.
-We may not be the cheapest school in your search, we may not have the highest name recognition, and we will almost certainly not be the largest school on your list.
-But this I know: the Lord is present here, and those that He calls to this place flourish, both in school and after they graduate.
+We may not be the cheapest school in your search, and we will certainly not be the largest school on your list.
+But this I know: the Lord is present here, and those that He calls to this place flourish, both in school and after graduating.
 And we’d love to give you a shot at that opportunity—the opportunity of a lifetime.